ecologicinformaticYT/goFrontend/V1/README.md

 To see a page type <your-domain-name-or-localhost>/<path-to-page> (don't forget to precise the file extension) in your browser's address bar, then click "Enter".

-©2024 404A Studio, goFrontend (V1) by Arthur CALON, all rights reserved
+©2024 goFrontend (V1) by Arthur CALON